HVAC Systems Buying Guide of 2024: Which is the Best?

 Geothermal HVAC systems are relatively new to modern construction and take advantage of the consistent temperature of the ground.

-For example, a standard heat pump may be required to raise the temperature of incoming air by twenty degrees or more, which can require an enormous amount of energy.
+For example, a standard heat pump may be required to raise the incoming air temperature by twenty degrees or more, which can require enormous energy.

-The larger the temperature difference between the incoming and outgoing air, the more energy is required.
+The more significant the temperature difference between the incoming and outgoing air, the more energy is required.

-Geothermal HVAC systems use a large area of ground into which pipes (known as PEX) are buried.
+Geothermal HVAC systems use a large ground area into which pipes (PEX) are buried.

 Since ground temperatures tend to remain consistent below the frost line, these pipes are never colder than the surrounding soil.